Table of Contents

 History of Medical and Research Ethics

-The first initiative in this regard was Nuremberg code.
+The Nuremberg Code was introduced in 1947 after doctors’ trial in World War II.
+It has served as a foundation in clinical research.
+This code was introduced after criminal treatment of Nazi physicians and researchers with humans during research experiments was encountered.
 It was devised to deal with war crimes trials in Nuremberg after the end of World War II.
 The Nuremberg code comprised of ten basic points related to ethics in human research.

 These points included:

-- The consent of human subject in absolute legal capacity is required.
+- The consent of the human subject in absolute legal capacity is required.

-- The aim of the research should be to create positive impact in society
+- The aim of the research should be to create a positive impact on society.

-- The research procedure should not cause any physical or mental injuries or harms for people
+- The research procedure should not cause any physical or mental injuries or any harm to people.

-- Proper arrangements and facilities should be arranged before conducting research process in order to limit the risk of harm to subjects
+- Proper arrangements and facilities should be arranged before conducting the research process in order to limit the risk of harm to subjects.

-- The researchers and staff members involved in research should be properly trained and scientifically qualified
+- The researchers and staff members involved in the research should be properly trained and scientifically qualified.

 Declaration of Geneva

-Immediately post-World War II the world’s medical association adopted physician oath known as Hippocratic Oath in its first at Geneva in 1948.
+Immediately post-World War II, the world’s medical association adopted a physician oath known as the Hippocratic Oath in its first at Geneva in 1948.
 The conference embraced modern ethics by setting humanitarian goals.
-The adoption of Hippocratic Oath was a move against medical crimes of Nazi Germany soldiers to harm Jewish community.
+The adoption of the Hippocratic Oath was a move against medical crimes of Nazi German soldiers to harm the Jewish community.

 The 11 tenets of this oath included:

-- I will honor all traditions and customers of medical profession
+- I will honor all traditions and customers of the medical profession.

-- I will not let any impediment like disease, gender, race, sexual orientation etc. to intervene between my duties as doctor or researcher
+- I will not let any impediment like disease, gender, race, sexual orientation etc. to intervene between my duties as a doctor or researcher.

-- I will show utmost respect for human life
+- I will show the utmost respect for human life.

 The Belmont Report

-This report was issued after a famous Tuskegee Syphilis Study conducted from 1932-1972.
+This report was issued after a famous Tuskegee Syphilis Study which was conducted from 1932-1972.
 This report was created to codify the protection of human subjects.
-It was issued on 30th September 1978 during a conference of Howard community college in Belmont Conference Center.
+It was issued on 30th September 1978 during a conference of the Howard Community College in the Belmont Conference Center.
 It was named after the location where it was conducted.